Chat with us, powered by LiveChat

 “Global B2C e-commerce revenue is expected to grow to USD$5.5 trillion by 2027 at a steady 14.4% compound annual growth rate.”

 The B2C model is the most common eCommerce business model.
-It involves a business selling products or services to another business, encompassing everything from online retail stores to digital service platforms.
+It involves sales between online business selling products/services and consumers, encompassing everything from online retail stores to digital service platforms.

 Below is an example relevant to the B2C eCommerce model: